OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 * a documentation: the drawings of a design (and therefore it is a considered as a blueprint)
 * an outcome: the design in its usable version (and therefore it is considered as an artifact)

+For example, Open Design could refer to a Product Design project, a Fashion Design project, a Graphic Design project, an Interior Design project, a Service Design project, an Interaction Design project, and so on.
 For specific definition of Open Design related to a specific branch of design, the current definition can be forked and extended from the [Open Design Definition repository](https://github.com/OpenDesign-WorkingGroup/Open-Design-Definition).

-*Here we should discuss all the kinds of Design (Product Design, Graphic Design) that can be Open Design and what is the source code for them and the binary code*

-*Make some examples of different possible Open Design branches*
+A Design project that includes software or hardware can be defined Open Design if the software is released under an [OSI](http://www.opensource.org/)-approved open source license and the hardware is released under an [Open Source Hardware](http://freedomdefined.org/OSHW)-approved open source license.

 ### The process of Open Design